eypsrcnuygr/eyc-frontend-user/README.md

 - The command above will run the local server.<br>
 - Wait for bundle to finish.<br>
 - It uses [this](https://github.com/eypsrcnuygr/EYC_API) repo as API.
 To run your backend server please refer the given link.
+- It uses [this](https://github.com/eypsrcnuygr/eyc-frontend-admin) link as content creator admin panel.
+For more information please refer the link.
 - Enjoy!<br>

 **Repository Content**